 Arizona State University, Tempe : Assistant, Associate, and Full Professor of Geography (1988-current); Co-Coordinator, Arizona Geographic Alliance (1996- current)

 International Center Arid and Semi-Arid Land Studies

 Citations: Google Scholar has introduced a new way to track scientific citations called "Google Scholar Citations".
-This is my profile in this experimental tracking system:
+This is my profile in this tracking system:

 Books: Rock Coatings.
 (No. 6 in Developments in Earth Surface Processes Series) Elsevier, 1998.
 429 pp.